runicscribe/worldbuilding-docs/dae-machina/culture/organizations/index.md

 Primary exports are gems, metals, and magically shaped tools and art.
 Import a significant proportion of their food from the Elyos Republic.

+### Dragonspire Citadel
+Dragonspire Citadel is an ancient walled citadel built at the base of the lair of the dragon Ironfire, on the edge of the Dragonspine mountans, about halfway between the AoMMA and the southern Midh territories.
+It is home to a thirveing community of miners, and supported by a number of nearby farms.
+In exchange for a tithe of their herds and mines, Ironfire lends his flame and magic to the forges of the citadel, ' allowing it to produce the best steel in the region.

+#### History

+Prior to the Dragon War, the dragon Ironfire had cultivated a cordial (though not particularly close) relation with the surrounding Ael.
+When the War broke out, Ironfire (then a relatively young dragon of 1,150 years) gathered a large population of Ael into his lair to protect them, and spent much of the Dragon war guarding and defending various Aeldar.
+After the war, the surviving Ael began building a citadel around Ironfire's lair.

+For a while, this was an entirely self-sufficient settlement, which gradually grew into a small country.
+Eventually, it established trade with the Futhern Dal (and other 'midh groups, during times of relative stability in the midh lowlands) to the north, facilitated in part by Daal'fae caravans, especially the predecessors to the Northern Foothills caravan.

+After the Ael'daal migrate north in the wake of the lich wars and build the free cities, they eventually encounter Dragonspire as well.
+Some initial skirmishes, but fairly quickly establish dimplomatic relations and trade.
+Dragonspire remains an independant country, and significant power in the region.
+After the Uon war reaches  Eaos, Dragonspire joins the Elyos coalition.

+It eventually becomes part of the Elyos republic as a semi-independant territory.

+This history has resulted in a few unique consequences.
+Due to Ironfire's continued prodection, Dragonspire citadel is the oldest continually inhabited city in Eaos-Mhidda, as most else that size got destroyed during the Dragon war and wasn't properly rebuilt until several hundred years layer.
+The only other exceptions to this got destroyed during the Lich Wars.
+The people living there form a unique ethnic group, not quite 'midh or 'daal.

+Of all the Aeldar communities in northern Eaos, Dragonspire has the most cordial relation with the local 'fae. as they jave built up a relation over thousands of years.

 ### [Shapeshifter Commune](./shapeshifter_commune)

 Built on ruins of an old Aeldar city (Elysium), fairly deep into a swampy jungle.